engcang/FAST-LIO-SAM-QN/README.md

 <br>

+### Computational complexity) in KITTY seq 05 with i9-10900k CPU
++ FAST-LIO-SAM: ~118% CPU usage, 125 times of ICP, 124.9ms consumption on average
++ FAST-LIO-SAM-N (only Nano-GICP): ~164% CPU usage, 130 times of ICP, 61.9ms consumption on average
++ FAST-LIO-SAM-QN: ~164% CPU usage, 130 times of ICP, 61.9ms consumption on average

 ## Requirements
 + `C++` >= 17, `OpenMP` >= 4.5, `CMake` >= 3.10.0, `Eigen` >= 3.3.7
 + `ROS` (it comes with `Eigen` and `PCL`)